-The Wabasha Street Caves started out as a man-made cave created to grow mushrooms.
+The Wabasha Street Caves started out as a man-made caves created to grow mushrooms.
 But after a few ownership changes, they’ve been a roaring nightclub, a speakeasy, and a disco.
-Today they are small event venue.
-But what draws most of the guest to the establishment, has more to do with the haunted past and the event that happened in during its speakeasy days.
+Today they are a small event venue.
+But what draws most of the guests to the establishment, has more to do with the haunted past and the event that happened during its speakeasy days.

 The History of the Wabasha Street Caves and The St. Paul Gangsters

 In 1933 the Castle Royal nightclub was the most exclusive club in town.
 Their menu prices ensured that only the extremely well do to visit their place.
 In that day, the well-to-do mostly consisted of the more unsavory character.
 Dangerous characters like George Baby Face Nelson and Alvin Creepy Karips were frequent guests.